Roasted, fried, grilled, stuffed, smoked or braised—which turkey cooking technique will you choose?

 There are many options when it comes to preparing your Thanksgiving centerpiece.
 For the traditionalist, check out my tips for brining and roasting a whole turkey in the oven.
 Those with only a few mouths to feed should try a stuffed turkey breast.
 If you’re tight on oven space or determined to fire up the grill, I’d suggest smoked turkey legs or a grilled spatchcocked turkey.
 A first-timer should consider my braised turkey with creamy gravy, it’s a foolproof technique.
 If you can’t resist the crispy skin of a fried turkey (I don’t blame you), please don’t fry the whole bird, follow my instructions for fried turkey pieces instead.

-If you need a refresher on carving a turkey, check out this tutorial or this video.
+If you need a refresher on carving a turkey, check out this video.